andkov/Longitudinal_Models_of_Religiosity_NLSY97/Vignettes/dplyr/Data_Manipulation_Guide.md

 Grouping and Combining
 ----------------------

-The function <code>group\_by</code> is used to identify groups in split-apply-combine (SAC) procedure: all possible interactions between the levels of supplied variables
+The function <code>group\_by()</code> is used to identify groups in split-apply-combine (SAC) procedure: it splits the initial data into smaller datasets (according to all possible interactions between the levels of supplied variables).
+It is these smaller datasets that
+<code>summarize()</code> will individually collapse into a single
+computed value according to its formula.

 ``` {.r}
 ds<- dplyr::filter(dsL,sample==1, year %in% c(2000:2011))